 This can be one way to help you improve your marks in physics and further develop your knowledge of areas you might not be too comfortable with at the moment.

 Having this feedback should then enable you to let your new tutor know which areas of the syllabus you’d like to concentrate on, thereby giving you the best chance of furthering your academic success in the subject.

 If your physics teacher is not able to provide tuition services after school hours themselves and doesn’t have any suggestions for potential tutors, then it might also be worth speaking to a maths teacher to see if they can help instead.

 Getting assistance from a teacher or tutor who specialises in mathematics can also really benefit your studies in physics, particularly if you struggle with the more mathematical side of the subject, such as solving an equation or understanding a particular formula.

-This option is perhaps one of the easiest of all ways to find a tutor.
+This option is perhaps one of the easiest of all ways to find a physics and maths tutor.
 This is because:

 For example, Superprof lets you search through a wide database for potential tutors.
 All you need to do is enter your postcode and the subject you’re looking for a tutor for, and you’ll be shown all the available tutors in your area.
 You can also see which tutors are happy to provide remote tuition.

 Equally, websites such as Superprof don’t solely specialise in the provision of physics or maths tutors, so if you’re looking for multiple tutors – for example, one for physics, one for chemistry and another for business studies – then you can also find the best tutors for you for those subjects on the site.
 This makes it a great one stop shop for all your tuition needs.

 You can learn so much about physics with the help of a physics tutor, such as the general principles governing our world and the universe.
 (Image Source: CC0 1.0, stokpic, Pixabay)

 Ultimately, what you learn from a physics tutor is up to you, as you’re the one in control of things such as: